-Children with celiac disease can be emotionally irritable.
-They tend to be smaller than normal and have delayed puberty.
-They may have enamel defects in their permanent teeth.
-Other symptoms include:
+Children with celiac disease can feel tired and irritable.
+They may also be smaller than normal and have delayed puberty.
+Other common symptoms include:

 Diagnosis begins with a physical examination and a medical history.

-Other blood tests include:
+Common blood tests include:

-The following foods should be avoided unless the label says they are gluten-free:
+Avoid unless the label says gluten-free: